hbyio/www-pilot-pm/content/resources/channels.md

 draft: false
 menu: docs
 icon: share
-short: A channel is a space where content can be distributed.
+description: A channel is a space where content can be distributed.
 slug: channels
 title: Channels
 weight: 4